vrijeshpatel1997/CST-452-Test/README.md

 - `ProductControllerTest` tests various methods of the `ProductController` class.
 - `ProductNotFoundExceptionTest` tests the custom exception message in `ProductNotFoundException`.
+- `ProductTest` tests the `Product` class for proper attribute setting and validation.

 ## Features